Jake McDonough

-Jake McDonough (born November 3, 1989) is an American football defensive end who is currently a free agent.
-He signed as an undrafted free agent by the New York Jets in 2013.
-He played college football at Iowa State University.

-He was also a member of the Indianapolis Colts, New York Jets, and Washington Redskins.
+Jake McDonough (born November 3, 1989) is an American former football player.
+He played college football at Iowa State University, and was signed as an undrafted free agent by the New York Jets in 2013.
+He was also a member of the Portland Thunder, Indianapolis Colts, Washington Redskins, and Omaha Mammoths.

-Early years
+Early life

 He attended Valley High School in West Des Moines, Iowa.
 He was selected to the 2006 second-team Des Moines Register Class 4A all-state as a defensive lineman.
 He was selected to the 2007 second-team 4A all-state at the defensive lineman position and also was selected to the 2007 first-team all-state by Iowa Newspaper Association.
 He was selected to the 2007 first-team all-conference team.

 College career

 He played college football at Iowa State as a defensive lineman.
-Prior to his Senior season, he was selected Phil Steele’s College Football Preview 2012 second-team All-Big 12 team.
+Prior to his Senior season, he was selected Phil Steele's College Football Preview 2012 second-team All-Big 12 team.